Chocolate Strawberry Shortcakes

 - Divide dough into 8 patties, about 3/4-in. thick.
 Place on parchment paper-lined baking sheets.
 Brush with egg white; sprinkle with coarse sugar and remaining chips.

-- Bake at 450° for 13 minutes or until toothpick inserted near the center comes out clean.
+- Bake at 400° for 15-20 minutes or until toothpick inserted in the center comes out clean.
 Cool.
 Meanwhile, in a small bowl, beat whipping cream and confectioners' sugar until stiff peaks form.
 Refrigerate.

 delicious and easy, great with fresh raspberries instead of the strawberries